 However gorgeous this binding method, it also exacts a pretty high toll, especially for photo books: As soon as you open them they will try to close again instantly.
 This is a natural consequence of any piece that’s bound on the side, and the thicker the book, the more it will do this.

 Add to that the need to sacrifice 1 cm of your pages to the margin to accommodate the binding area and you can see what a challenge this poses for a photo book.

 It’s one that Megan met beautifully, choosing to run her images large and full bleed, placing the emphasis on detail and texture over page composition alone.
 In return, the unique, hand-crafted look of the binding ensures that it will never be mistaken for just another photo book.
 That’s because, as Anthony Bourdain might have put it, “photos, printing and binding technique are absolutely inseparable.”

 Eager to explore ALL your binding options?
-Then don’t forget to download our free Binding Cheat Sheet right now.
+Then don’t forget to download our newly revised Binding Cheat Sheet right now.